 Simple English definitions for legal terms

-Read a random definition: sight draft
+Read a random definition: compulsory disclosure

 Amicus curiae means "friend of the court" in Latin.
 It refers to a person or group who is not directly involved in a legal case, but has a strong interest in the outcome.
 They can ask the court for permission to submit a brief, which is a document that explains their position and tries to influence the court's decision.
 These briefs are called "amicus briefs."
 Amici curiae can also participate in oral arguments before an appellate court.
 Rules for amicus briefs vary depending on the court and jurisdiction.